SafeExamBrowser/seb-server-setup/docs/configuration.rst

 SEB Server in as name/value pair settings.
 Have a look at the following table to find more information to each relevant setting.

+The settings can be divided into three categories, global settings, gui-service settings and web-service settings.
+If the SEB Server is deployed as stand-alone server then all the properties are in one properties file with the setup specific related suffix.
+If the gui and the web-service is deployed separately there will be two property files one for the gui server containing the global settings and all gui-service related settings and one for the webservice with also the global settings and all webservice related settings.

+**Global Settings**

 .. list-table::
     :name: SEB Server Configuration Properties
     :widths: 200 100 100